When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Every single ingredient is a fruit or veggie plucked from the soil.

-I can say with absolute confidence, I'm getting 31 ingredients from fruits and veggies every single day with Balance of Nature.
+I can say with absolute confidence I'm getting thirty one ingredients from fruits and veggies every single day with balance of nature.

-Imagine a platter with 31 different fruits and veggies on it every day.
+with thirty one different fruits and veggies on it every day.

 Want more?